rabbitmq/rabbitmq-website/docs/memory-use/index.md

 limitations under the License.
 -->

-# Reasoning About Memory Use
+# Reasoning About Memory Footprint

 ## Overview {#overview}